 Eat for Your Skin

 In addition to helping your skin from the inside out (and being part of a healthy diet, to begin with), research has shown that some foods such as salmon, green tea, citrus fruits, and colorful veggies can help protect your skin from UV damage.

 However, while eating these healthy foods may add a little glow to your skin, it does not mean you can forgo sunscreen on the outside!

 Work Out.
 Clean.
 Repeat.

 The Central Texas heat can be a bummer for people who love exercising outside.
-Aside from being flat out miserable, heat and humidity can wreck havoc on your skin.
+Aside from being flat-out miserable, heat and humidity can wreak havoc on your skin.
 Find that you break out more in the summer months on your back, bum, shoulders, or chest?
 Make sure to take off those sweaty clothes and shower as soon as possible after your workout to help prevent blemishes from developing in the first place.
 Also, try swapping your typical body soap or cleanser for an antibacterial version, or one with benzoyl peroxide or salicylic acid.

 Keep Your Cool

 The combination of acne, sensitive skin, and high temperatures can reduce some of us into red-faced wonders.
 Try spritzing a refreshing skin and face spray for when you need a quick shot of something soothing, fast.
 This simple recipe from Wellness Mama is one that you can make at home.
 This spray contains aloe, which has anti-aging properties and moisturizes weightlessly, witch hazel which helps to reduce the oil slick and fight blemishes, and peppermint which adds an exhilarating zing (be careful not to use too much of this potent essential oil).